Minhaz00/Docker-Docs/Chapter 02/2.1/README.md

-# Documentation for Deploying a Monitored NGINX Web Server Using Docker
+# Deploying a Monitored NGINX Web Server Using Docker

 ## Overview